padpadpadpad/rTPC/README.md

 ```

 **rTPC** can also be installed from GitHub using the
+`remotes::install_github()`, which will ensure all the possible models
-`remotes::install_github()`.
-The vignettes are all available online, but
+are available.
+The vignettes are all available online, but if you would
-if you would like to build them locally, add `build_vignettes = TRUE`
+like to build them locally, add `build_vignettes = TRUE` into your
-into your `install_github()` command.
-However, we do not recommend doing
+`install_github()` command.
+However, we do not recommend doing this due
-this due to the number of extra R packages utilised in the vignettes.
+to the number of extra R packages utilised in the vignettes.

 ``` r
 # install package from GitHub